dannyvelas/Star-Command/README.md

     - Run this playbook as many times as you want (without the `-u root` argument, as that won't work anymore).
     - See your server as a Tailscale node in the [Tailscale machines page](https://login.tailscale.com/admin/machines).

-### Run Media logical volume playbook
+### Create Media logical volume with Ansible
 - NOTE: This assumes you have at least 120GiB of space in your `pve` volume group.
 - Run `ansible-playbook -i ansible/inventory.ini ansible/add-media-lv.yml`.
 This will create a new logical volume called "media" in the `pve` volume group of size 120GiB.

-## Terraform
+### Create a new VM with Terraform
 - `cd terraform/vm`.
-- Decide on the IP address that you would want for a new Plex VM.
-From now on, we will use the special value `<plex-vm-ip>` to represent your plex VM's IP address.
+- Decide on the IP address that you would want for a VM.
+From now on, we will use the special value `<vm-ip>` to represent your VM's IP address.
 - Create a file called `terraform.tfvars`.
 It should look like this:
 ```
 node            = "<node-name>"